 Dealing with Requests for Sick Notes

-The Chief Provincial Public Health Officer advised on March 12 that employers should encourage employees to stay home when ill “without facing barriers such as the requirement for sick notes” (March 12 news release).
+The Chief Provincial Public Health Officer, Dr. Brent Roussin, has advised that employers should encourage employees to stay home when ill “without facing barriers such as the requirement for sick notes” (March 12 news release).

 Doctors Manitoba has produced a sample letter for patients to provide to employers regarding sick notes, which clinics can adapt to meet their needs.

 Mask Exemption Requests (Updated Aug.
 27, 2020)

 With masks becoming mandatory in different settings or regions in Manitoba, physicians are receiving requests from patients seeking to be exempt from this requirement.